The Best Types of Conifer Trees and How to Grow Them

 More Conifer Choices

-Thanks to the wide array of dwarf and miniature conifer cultivars, clipped evergreen foundation edgings have given way to house-side groupings comprised of more natural shapes in stair-stepped heights.
+Thanks to the wide array of dwarf conifer cultivars, clipped evergreen foundation edgings have given way to house-side groupings comprised of more natural shapes in stair-stepped heights.
 Try arranging spreading golden Chines junipers, such as Juniperus chinensis ‘Saybrook Gold’, along with a rounded semi-dwarf golden mugo pine (Pinus mugo ‘Aurea’) for a golden glow.
 Add in a silvery-blue Colorado spruce such as ‘Montgomery’ (Picea pungens ‘Montgomery’), a greenish-blue rounded ‘Blue shag’ Eastern white pine (Pinus strobus ‘Blue Shag’) and earth-hugging blue rug juniper (Juniperus horizontalis) for contrasting colors and forms.

 For a high-impact budget-minded entry garden, Eyre suggests combining boulders and dwarf perennials with inexpensive Norway spruce varieties, including Picea abies ‘Pumila’, ‘Repens’ and ‘Elegans,’ that will spread to 3 feet but only reach 2 feet in height in 10 years.